michaelprosario/angular-hearts/README.md

 What decisions do I consider as I play hearts?

 # next
+x - card collection / count cards in suite
+- card collection / has queen of spades
+- find highest card in suite
+- find lowest card in suite
+- table state / hearts have been broken
+- table state / leading suite
+- table state / need property to count the number of plays of suite
+- table state / track cards played by table spot
+- table state / track collection of cards on table
+- table state / track where I sit at the table

 high
 - work out logic of playing a card